2024 Toyota Venza

 Wildcard

-The Venza has returned with a healthy amount of personality.
-It's destined to be more popular than its predecessor just based on its aggressive new design alone.
-But that sportier look isn't backed up by athletic performance.
+The Venza returned with a healthy amount of personality when reappeared in the Toyota lineup in 2021.
+While its aggressive new design is certainly eye-catching, it didn't move the sales needle much compared to its predecessor, and that sportier look isn't backed up by athletic performance.
 Sure, it's adequately quick and very fuel-efficient, but it's not the weekend-joyride type unless the point is seeing how far you can get on a tank of gas.
+And it certainly excels in that category, handily beating the rest of the class when it comes to fuel economy.

-But if, like us, you value substance, then the Venza excels in almost all the important areas for this midsize SUV class and rewards you with a well-rounded driving experience.
+But if, like us, you value substance, then the Venza excels in almost all the important areas for a midsize SUV and rewards you with a well-rounded driving experience.

-But if, like us, you value substance, then the Venza excels in almost all the important areas for this midsize SUV class and rewards you with a well-rounded driving experience.
+But if, like us, you value substance, then the Venza excels in almost all the important areas for a midsize SUV and rewards you with a well-rounded driving experience.

 Which Venza does Edmunds recommend?